nextstrain/measles/README.md

 ├── results*
 └── rules
 ```
-More details on the file structure of this build can be found here (link to Wiki page that contains contents of  Repository File Structure Overview section).
+More details on the file structure of this build can be found [here](https://github.com/DOH-DAH0303/measles/wiki)

 After successfully running the build there will be two output folders containing the build results.